sendbird/sendbird-chat-sample-android/groupchannel-categorize-messages/README.md

 ## How it works

-You can set a custom type to a message and filter messages by the custom type.
-The custom type is a string value that you can set to a message.
-You can set a custom type to a message when you send a message or update a message.
+You can set a `customType` value in `string` to a message and use it as a filter when retrieving messages in a group channel.
+You can set the value when you send or update a message.
-You can filter messages by the custom type when you get messages from a channel.

 GroupChannelChatActivity.kt
 ``` kotlin